There are two parts to Chartio’s caching system that work together to ensure your charts are updated at your preferred

 - Cache duration is a dashboard setting that determines how long a chart’s data is considered “fresh”.

 - Refresh rate is a dashboard setting that determines how often a dashboard will check whether its charts have stale data and update stale charts accordingly.

-New queries are only sent to your database when the dashboard is opened (if using auto refresh) is being viewed, or when a dashboard report or snapshot is being generated, or if the cache is expired and a user refreshes the dashboard.
+New queries are only sent to your database when a dashboard is opened and is being viewed (if using auto refresh), when a dashboard Report or Snapshot is being generated, or if the cache is expired and a user refreshes the dashboard.
 If none of these criteria are met, new queries are NOT sent from your dashboard to your database.